CounterToken

 • Calling the keep_on() method.

-If you use CounterToken inside other tokens, the wrapping token can specify the status of the CounterToken.
-For security reasons, this operation does not decrease the counter.
-However, if for some reason you need it to decrease, pass direct - False as an argument:
+If you use CounterToken inside other tokens, the wrapping token can query the status of the CounterToken.
+To avoid unintended side effects, querying the status does not decrease the counter.
+However, if for some reason you need it to decrease, pass direct=False as an argument:

 from cantok import SimpleToken, CounterToken